erinhwilson/promoter-id-from-rnaseq/README.md

 # promoter-id-from-rnaseq
 This repository contains a framework, data, and analysis associated with the paper "A computational framework to identify promoter sequences from RNA-seq datasets."
 There is also a [**project page**](https://erinhwilson.github.io/promoter-id-from-rnaseq/) with data analysis tutorials and an interactive visualization gallery.

-_This publication is currently in preparation.
+_This publication is currently under review.
 A link to the paper will be provided upon publication._

 ## Tutorial Notebooks
 Jupyter notebook tutorials are provided in `/tutorials` to help users better understand various stages of the workflow and explore relevant outputs.